ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 The datagrams sent using QuicTransport MUST be subject to congestion control.

 # QuicTransport URI Scheme  {#uri}

 NOTE: the URI scheme defintion in this section is provisional and subject to change, especially the name of the scheme.

-QuicTransport uses `quic-transport` URI scheme for identifying QuicTransport servers.
+QuicTransport uses the `quic-transport` URI scheme for identifying QuicTransport servers.

 The syntax definition below uses Augmented Backus-Naur Form (ABNF) {{!RFC5234}}.